tomhrr/cosh/doc/all.md

 #### HTTP

- - `http.get`: takes a URL, makes a GET request to that URL, and returns the response body as a string.
+ - `http.get`: takes a URL, makes a GET request to that URL, and returns the response body as a string (or a list of bytes, for binary data).
 If the response has a JSON content type, then the returned value will be a data structure per `from-json`.
  - `http`: takes a single hash argument, containing entries for the `url`, `method`, `headers` (hash), and `body` for the request.
-   Submits the request and returns the response body as a string.
+   Submits the request and returns the response body as a string or a list of bytes.
 As with `http.get`, for JSON content type responses, the returned value will be a data structure per `from-json`.
 If the request content type is a JSON content type, then `to-json` will be used to convert the `body` into a string for the request.
     - If the hash argument contains a `raw` entry with a true value, then the response becomes a hash with keys for `code`, `headers` (hash) and `body` (returned as-is).